Johann Anton Ramboux

-Johann Anton Alban Ramboux (5 October 1790, Trier – 2 October 1866, Cologne) was a German painter and lithographer.
+Johann Anton Alban Ramboux (5 October 1790 – 2 October 1866) was a German painter and lithographer.

 Life

+He was born in Trier.
 His father came from Savoy and his mother was from a famous family of goldsmiths.
 Christoph Hawich, his drawing teacher at the Bürgerschule (a type of commercial preparatory school) in Trier noted his artistic talent.
-As a result, in 1803 he received a recommendation to study with Jean-Henri Gilson (1741-1809), a former Benedictine monk who taught art in Florenville.
+As a result, in 1803 he received a recommendation to study with Jean-Henri Gilson (1741–1809), a former Benedictine monk who taught art in Florenville.